-The Ultimate Open Water Swimming Checklist: Your Guide to a Successful Swim
+The Ultimate Open Water Swimming Guide: Your Checklist to a Successful Swim

 1. Starts: Beach, In-Water, Dive

-The start of an open water swim can vary depending on the event and location:
+The type of start sets the tone for your open-water swim.
+Here’s what to expect and how to prepare.
+The start of an open water swim can vary depending on the event and location.

 2. Sighting: Heads-Up Swimming, Sighting